corsairmarks/halcyon_realms_of_the_marian_polity/mod/README.md

 * 1.0.1 Properly gate custom empire behind its DLC requirements
 * 2.0.0 Update for compatibility with Stellaris 3.2 "Herbert"
     * The Mari are now Aquatic, reflecting the description in their species bio
+    * To have the 1-point Aquatic trait, the Mari are no longer Traditional (the bonus was only to jobs anyway)
     * The Halcyon Realms of the Marian Polity now uses the Aquatic cities
     * Playing the Halcyon Realms of the Marian Polity now requires the Aquatic Species Pack